 Supplies that you will need include:

 Safe changing area for your baby—Have all of the supplies that you will need in the changing table’s drawers.
 Never leave your baby alone.
-Use the safety straps on the table to secure your baby.Extra diapersBaby wipesTowelsDiaper rash ointmentDiaper pail and trash bags—You can buy a diaper disposal system, like the Diaper Genie, to prevent odors.
+Use the safety straps on the table to secure your baby.Extra diapersBaby wipesTowelsDiaper rash ointmentDiaper pail and trash bags

-Your baby will develop his own sleep routine.
-Your baby may sleep 12-20 hours per day.
-He may sleep for 1-3 hour intervals, and it is common for your baby to wake up during the night for you to feed her and change her diaper.
-When you place your baby down to sleep, always place her on her back.
+Your baby will develop a sleep routine.
+Your baby may sleep 12-20 hours per day in 1-3 hour intervals.
+It is common for your baby to wake up during the night for a feeding or a diaper change.
+When you place your baby down to sleep, always place them on his or her back.
 This is the safest position.
 The baby should sleep in your room for the first few months of life.

 Your baby will need:

 A safety-approved crib or bassinet that has a firm mattress—Look for products that are certified by the Juvenile Products Manufacturers Association.Fitted crib sheetsWaterproof crib pads